-As a result of the Presidential election, there has been a lot of talk about health care.
+Over the last several weeks, there has been a lot of talk about health care.
 What remains constant and true is that it is important to continue to protect the health and financial future of you and your family.
 Did you know the average cost of a 3-day hospital stay is $30,000?
 Or that fixing a broken leg can cost up to $7,500?
 Having health coverage can help protect you from high, unexpected costs like these.
 Broken bones, disease and other chronic conditions aren’t political and can happen at any time.
 Most are treatable and in some cases preventable if you have access to care and health insurance.
 Make sure you renew so that you are covered for 2017.

-By shopping with Connect for Health Colorado®, you can get access to financial assistance to help lower your monthly health insurance costs AND you avoid a tax penalty when you file your tax return in April.
-If you go uninsured in 2017, you may face a tax penalty of at least $695 or much more depending on your income.
+By shopping with Connect for Health Colorado®, you can get access to financial assistance to help lower your monthly health insurance costs AND you avoid a tax penalty.

 Coverage through Your Parents